MikaelTeixeira/MikaelTeixeira/README.md

 🐍 Python for automation and future Machine Learning projects
 🎨 Solid experience in frontend projects
 🔧 Light experience with IoT (ESP32, Arduino, Firebase)
-🗄️ Good experience with databases (approx. 7/10)
+🗄️ Good experience with databases
 📚 Information Systems student at CESMAC

 ---